 Poetry, prose and music reviews have been published globally but with little reportable income.
-Full length collections include mooncussers, (Luchador Press, 2022); AmericanMental, (Luchador Press 2020); Blue Fan Whirring, (Nirala Press, 2018); smitten by harpies & shiny banjo catfish (Lion Autumn Press, 2016) Chapbook, Eve’s Venom (Post Traumatic Press, 2014) Anthologies: Mightier - Poets for Social Justice and Calling All Poets 20th Anniversary Anthology, (CAPS Press); Reflecting Pool: Poets & the Creative Process (Codhill Press, 2018); Like Light: 25 Years of Poetry & Prose (Bright Hill Press, 2018); 11/9 Fall of American Democracy (Independent, 2017)); WaterWrites: A Hudson River Anthology, and Riverine: Anthology of Hudson Valley Writers (Codhill Press, 2009, 2007) among others.
-A 2016 Pushcart nominee, he is President of Calling All Poets, now in its 24th year in the Hudson Valley.
-He serves as chairman of the Music Fan Film Series, a curated film program for Rosendale Theatre, Rosendale, NY.
+Full length collections include Buckshot Reckoning, mooncussers, AmericanMental, (Luchador Press 2023, 2022, 2020); Blue Fan Whirring, (Nirala Press, 2018); Anthologies include: Calling All Poets 25th & 20th Anniversary Anthologies, (CAPS Press); Reflecting Pool: Poets & the Creative Process (Codhill Press, 2018); Like Light: 25 Years of Poetry & Prose (Bright Hill Press, 2018); WaterWrites: A Hudson River Anthology, and Riverine: Anthology of Hudson Valley Writers (Codhill Press, 2009, 2007) A 2016 Pushcart nominee, he is President of Calling All Poets, now in its 25th year in the Hudson Valley.
+He serves as co-chair of the Music Fan Film Series, Rosendale Theatre, Rosendale, NY.
 CD reviews appear online at All About Jazz and lightwoodpress.com Featured poet: London, San Francisco, NYC, Albany, Baltimore, Philadelphia.
-Regional features Van Wyck Gazette, 2013-2020.
-Chronogram, 2003-2006.
 The Rock n Roll Curmudgeon appeared in Rhythm and News Magazine, 1996-2003.
+He is the Monday 9am-10am host of NuJazzXcursions, WVKR-91.3FM Vassar College.

 He loves Emily most of all.